This tutorial will demonstrate how to insert a picture into a cell automatically in Excel and Google Sheets.

-- To amend the formula and link to the Range Name you created, type the following formula:
+- To link the formula to the named range, type in:

-where AnimalsLookup is the range name we created for the list of animals and pictures in the Animals List sheet.
+where AnimalsLookup is the range name for the list of animals and pictures in the Animals List sheet.

-The picture will automatically change to whatever you select in the drop-down list.
-Change the selection to see a new picture appear!
+The picture automatically changes to whatever you choose from the drop-down list.
+Change the drop-down item to see a new picture appear!

 Insert a Picture Automatically in Google Sheets

 The process of linking a picture to a drop-down list is a lot easier in Google Sheets than it is in Excel.
 This is due to the fact that, unlike Excel, Google Sheets actually stores each image within the individual cell.
 This means you can simply do a lookup on the range where the names and pictures of the animals are stored.